-Rare size -- is a physical mismatch vs. defensive backs and linebackers.
+Possesses rare size with an 83-inch wingspan.
+Is a physical mismatch vs. defensive backs and linebackers.
 Eats cushion and separates with long strides.
 Strong approach to the ball -- is not easily knocked off course and will enter the middle on crossers.
 Outstanding jumpball catcher -- climbs the ladder, plucks the ball at its highest point and regularly snatches it out of the air with superb body control and the grace of a ballerina.
-Very good separation speed.
+Creates separation with his body.
 Adjusts surprisingly well for the low ball and tracks it well over his shoulder.
 Energetic football demeanor.
 Confident and competitive.
 Strong-handed.
 Uses his body well to shield the defender from the ball and can beat double coverage.
 Good run strength after the catch (see three tackles broken on TD run vs. Florida) and does not go down easy.
-Strong enough to handle defensive ends when motioned inside to chip and delivered some head-snapping, crackback blocks (see North Carolina St.).
+Strong enough to handle defensive ends when motioned inside to chip and delivered some head-snapping, crackback blocks (see N.C.
+State).
 Emerged as a clutch, go-to, big-play receiver -- caught the game-winning TD in the national championship game vs. Auburn and consistently was targeted in critical situations and in the red zone.
 Scorched Florida CB Loucheiz Purifoy and created mismatch problems from the slot.

-A monster-sized, intimidating, big-play receiver, Benjamin has the overall strength, length and wide catching radius that will demand extra coverage be rolled his way.
+A tight end-sized, intimidating, big-play receiver with a rare wingspan, Benjamin has the overall strength, length and wide catching radius that will demand extra coverage be rolled his way.
 Showed continual improvement, is still growing into the position, and possesses the traits to become a legitimate No. 1 receiver.
 A very intriguing mismatch weapon with ascending talent.